 When there is moderate damage, the choice between roof repair and replacement can be more subjective, since it is not usually possible to predict exactly how much longer a roof will last.
-Experienced roofing professionals can generally give a fairly accurate estimate, but weather conditions and other factors will make any guess inexact.
+Experienced professionals in roofing company can generally give a fairly accurate estimate, but weather conditions and other factors will make any guess inexact.

 One option that might work in some cases of moderate damage is to reroof just one side or area.
 This poses some challenges, like matching the aesthetics and getting the installation done correctly, but it would be more affordable than a complete re-roof.

 A roof is one of the single most important components of any home or commercial building.
 When it serves its purpose well, a roof keeps the residents safe (and dry!), and protects the structure and mechanical systems of the home.

 Increases home value